 Iran has built dozens of dams on rivers that flow into Iraq over the years, diverting an estimated seven billion cubic metres of water to irrigate around 770,000 hectares of cultivated land in Ahvaz and Ilam.

-The Iranian dams are small, "but they are numerous and collectively function as one big dam", Iraq's former Minister of Water Resources Hassan al-Janabi said last October.
+The Iranian dams are small, "but they are numerous and collectively function as one big dam", former Iraqi minister of Water Resources Hassan al-Janabi said last October.

 He pointed to the completion of work on about 10 dams, saying that they have contributed to "a significant decline in our water inflow [from Iran] that reaches the Darbandikhan dam [Iraq]".